 Introduction

-One common issue that developers may encounter when setting up WebDriver is the Chromedriver Executable Needs to be in Path
+One of the common mistakes that a developer may encounter while configuring WebDriver involves the Chromedriver Executable Needs to be in Path

 Verifying Chromedriver installation

-Before diving into troubleshooting, it is important to ensure that Chromedriver is properly installed on your system.
-To check whether Chromedriver is installed and accessible, you can simply open a command prompt or terminal window and execute the following command:
+First of all, make sure Chromedriver is installed on your computer.
+To check whether Chromedriver has been installed and is accessible, you can easily open cmd and/or a terminal window and execute the following command:

 chromedriver --version

-This command will display the installed Chromedriver version if it is in the PATH.
-If Chromedriver is not installed or not accessible, you can download it from the official Chromium project page and extract the executable file to a suitable location.
+This will list an installed version of Chromedriver if it is in the PATH.
+Otherwise, you can install Chromedriver by downloading it from the official Chromium project page, extracting the executable file, and placing it at an appropriate location.

 Adding Chromedriver to the system's PATH

-The steps for adding Chromedriver to the PATH may vary depending on the operating system being used.
-Here are some common approaches:
+Adding Chromedriver to the PATH has different steps depending on the operating system in use.
+The following are some of the common ways:

 Advanced

 .
-Append the full path to the Chromedriver executable, save the changes, and restart any open command prompt or terminal windows. - macOS / Linux: Open a terminal window and execute the following command, replacing
+At the end, add the full path of Chromedriver executable and click to save changes.
+Restart the command prompt or any terminal that may be open.macOS / Linux: Open a terminal window and execute the following command, replacing

 <path-to-chromedriver>